ohmarinseries/finance-news-API/README.md

 ```shell
 $ git clone git@github.com:ohmarinseries/finance-news-API.git
 ```
-Then navigate to project
+#### Then navigate to cloned project

 # Build

-To start application you need to run following command:
+To start application locally you need to run following command:

 ####Required: You need to have docker desktop on your machine to run.